LupaDevStudio/Geozzle/README.md

 ## License

-This program is licensed under the `Creative Commons license`.
+This program is licensed under the `Creative Commons Attribution-NonCommercial-ShareAlike 4.0` license.